konfirm/kontext/README.md

 </acticle>
 ```

-Note that - unlike other binding libraries - Kontext is rather tolerant with the `text`-extension, if the first node inside the element with the `data-kontext` attribute is text, that text will be used for changes.
-If that first node is not text, Kontext will insert a new text node as first element and use that.
+Note that Kontext is rather tolerant with the `text`-extension, if the first node inside the element with the `data-kontext` attribute is a text-node, that text-node will be used for changes.
+If that first node is not a text-node, Kontext will insert a new text-node as first element and use that, leaving the other nodes intact.

 ```html
 <article id=example>